reckel-jm/corona-checkin/README.md

 2022, Jan Martin Reckel

+The vacdec module (files inside the `vacdec`-folder) comes from [this repository](https://github.com/HQJaTu/vacdec) and has been published as public domain (unlicenced).

 This program may be used by beneficial organizations for their events (cultural events, church services, etc.).
 Any other use then that needs the permission of the author.

 **Important**: Please be aware that you should handle the data of the registered persons carefully and in accordance with data protection laws!
 Just delete the JSON-files when the deadline has been riched.